ehs5/crmscript_fetcher/readme.md

 ## Important to know

 The software is provided "as is" without warranty of any kind.
-All responsibility of the usage of CRMSCript Fetcher lies on you.
+All responsibility of the usage of CRMScript Fetcher lies on you.

 > :warning: **When fetching, all files and folders within the folders
 > Scripts, Triggers, Screens, ScreenChoosers, Scheduled tasks and Tables